xuri/excelize-doc/en/utils.md

 func (f *File) AutoFilter(sheet, hCell, vCell, format string) error
 ```

-AutoFilter provides the method to add an auto filter in a worksheet by given worksheet name, coordinate area, and settings.
+AutoFilter provides the method to add an auto filter in a worksheet by given worksheet name, range reference, and settings.
 An auto filter in Excel is a way of filtering a 2D range of data based on some simple criteria.

 Example 1, applying an auto filter to a cell range `A1:D4` in the `Sheet1`: